vanruc/todoApp/README.md

 After finishing the above definition, we have a view like below:
 ![](doc_img_src/staffeditview3.png)

 Hmm, looks like the right side is too empty when we only have the staff image.
-So we will move the `BIO` to the right hand side to see how it looks.
+So we will move the `bio` to the right hand side to see how it looks.

-I guess you know how to do already right?
+I guess you know how to do it already right?

 So after we move BIO from `Personal Info` to the right hand side section.
 We will have the view below:
 ![](doc_img_src/staffeditview4.png)